 and least selective 10% of schools appear outside of the light gray shading.

-below to restrict the schools to specific classifications.
+Use the selection to restrict the schools to specific classifications

 Selecting a school will take you to the detailed school page.